 Through the evaluation of historical total aluminum monitoring data collected by the VCSQMP and CCWTMP, it was determined that both programs lacked data collected in upstream portions of a watershed where measured total aluminum concentrations would be little influenced by anthropogenic activities.
 This data gap prompted the Program to initiate the monitoring of locations far upstream in the three watersheds in December 2013 and February 2014.
 The new monitoring sites were chosen because their locations are believed to have limited exposure to upstream anthropogenic impacts, and thus act as reference sites with regard to "natural" total aluminum inputs to surface waters.
-Results from the two monitoring events where water and sediment grab samples were collected at these new monitoring sites showed that upstream locations in each of the three watersheds also possess elevated concentrations of the metal.
+Results from the two monitoring sites showed that upstream locations in each of the three watersheds also possess elevated concentrations of the metal.